sampsyo/cs6120/content/blog/2025-05-013-parallel-dataflow/index.md

 ## Mixed
 During testing and early evaluations, we found that some benchmarks are too small to benefit from parallelization.
 This is likely because the amount of time required to execute the worklist algorithm is less than the amount of time it takes to spawn and collect threads.
 We attempted to find a heuristic, based on the size of a function in basic blocks, that we can use for switching between our sequential and parallel versions of the algorithm.

-This version of the algorithm takes an integer threshold as an additional input; if the size of the function is below that threshold it uses the sequential algorithm and otherwise it uses the parallel algorithm.
+This version of the algorithm takes an integer threshold as an additional input; if the size of the function in basic blocks is below that threshold it uses the sequential algorithm and otherwise it uses the parallel algorithm.

 ## Parallel Across Functions
 We also implemented another type of algorithm which parallelizes dataflow analysis across functions.
 In a Bril file with 4 functions, this algorithm will assign a CFG to 4 threads and achieve parallelism that way.
 This implementation is likely more useful in an ahead of time compiler rather than a JIT, but we thought it would interesting to explore what kind of speedups we can achieve with a different parallelism scheme.